bazelbuild/bazel/site/en/contribute/codebase.md

 The life cycle of an action context is as follows:

-1. When the execution phase is started, `BazelModule` instances are asked what action contexts they have.
+1. When the execution phase is started, `BlazeModule` instances are asked what action contexts they have.
 This happens in the constructor of `ExecutionTool`.
 Action context types are identified by a Java `Class` instance that refers to a sub-interface of `ActionContext` and which interface the action context must implement.
-2. The appropriate action context is selected from the available ones and is forwarded to `ActionExecutionContext` and `BazelExecutor` .
+2. The appropriate action context is selected from the available ones and is forwarded to `ActionExecutionContext` and `BlazeExecutor` .
-3. Actions request contexts using `ActionExecutionContext.getContext()` and `BazelExecutor.getStrategy()` (there should really be only one way to do it…)
+3. Actions request contexts using `ActionExecutionContext.getContext()` and `BlazeExecutor.getStrategy()` (there should really be only one way to do it…)

 Strategies are free to call other strategies to do their jobs; this is used, for